Activists: Charge Louisiana troopers in Black man’s death - News Break

 Greene’s death is already under investigation by state and federal authorities.
 It also is the subject of a lawsuit.
 Morial said state police should fire and arrest the troopers involved.

-Asked for a response by the AP, state police Capt.
+Asked for a response, state police Capt.
 Nick Manale said in an email that the troopers involved “have already received internal discipline while awaiting the results of the federal review.”
 He said the state police force continues to cooperate in the investigation and is “confident in the judicial system and fair review of this incident.”

 Greene’s mother, Mona Hardin, appeared at the news conference with family attorney Lee Merritt.
 Merritt said they had met with a state legislator and have appealed to the governor’s office and district attorney to ask a judge to issue an arrest warrant for the troopers.
-Merritt said they were told to trust the process and await the results of a federal investigation.
+Merritt said they were told to trust the process and await the results of the federal inquiry.

 “No one has delivered any specific action,” Merritt said.
 “We believe in equal protection under the law.
 And we know if a white citizen, a fellow police officer, the governor’s child, had met the same end that Ronald Greene met, there would be action by now.”